thosgood/this-weeks-finds/markdown/101-151/week131.md

 ------------------------------------------------------------------------

-Addendum: Here is something from Allen Knutson in response to my remark that E6 has complex representations that aren\'t their own conjugates.
+Addendum: Here is something from Allen Knutson in response to my remark that E6 has complex representations that aren't their own conjugates.
 I hoped that this is related to the symmetry of the Dynkin diagram of E6, and Allen replied: